-Morgan E. Hunter is a Research Fellow at the Independent Institute.
+Morgan E. Hunter is a Research Fellow at the Independent Institute and Senior Research Assistant at the Hoover Institute.
 She received her B.A. summa cum laude in Latin and Greek from Santa Clara University and her M.A. and Ph.D. in classics from the University of California at Berkeley (UCB).

 Hunter has been a Frank and Kathy Baxter Fellowship at the Institute for Humane Studies, Richard Weaver Fellow for the Intercollegiate Studies Institute, Dietrich von Bothmer Classical Scholar to International House at UCB, and Diebold Fellow in Indo-European Linguistics at UCB.
 Phi Beta Kappa, she is the recipient of the Walter J. Kropp Award and the Arete Prize.

 She has translated De Locutione et eius Instrumentis by Hieronymus Fabricius from medieval Latin; presented the paper, Fanum Voltumnae at Volsinii, Metropolis That Might Have Been, in the Bryn Mawr Graduate Group Symposium at Bryn Mawr College; and participated in the Johns Hopkins CTY Summer Academic Programs at Dickinson College (2008Russian History;2007Modern European History) and at Franklin and Marshall College (2006Greek II).

 Hunter has taught classical philosophy, political science, 19th century U.S. social history, ancient and medieval political philosophy, and Latin at UCB, as well as Latin at the Bowman International School.
 In her work, she has a reading knowledge of Latin, Greek, French, German, Italian, and Russian, plus some Sanskrit; "can muddle through" Hittite, Osco-Umbrian, and Tocharian; and she has further studied Japanese and Arabic.